Services

 Overview

-The Summer Grant Program supports standalone summer programs for children and youth under 18 in Saskatchewan.
-It funds recreation opportunities and related activities such as culture, mentoring, mental health supports, literacy, learning, supplies, salaries, and nutrition.
+The Summer Grant Program supports incorporated Saskatchewan nonprofit organizations and municipalities, First Nations, health regions, schools, or school boards delivering standalone summer programs for children and youth under 18 in Saskatchewan, with a maximum of $7,500.
+Eligible activities include recreation, culture, mentoring, mental health supports, literacy and learning, plus salaries, supplies, and nutrition costs.

 /100